DUTIES AND CONFLICTS

 This site highlights FINRA rules 3110, 3120, and 3130 on supervisory procedures.
 It also contains links to related notices, guidance, news, and investor education.

 FINRA ‘‘Pay-To-Play’’ and Related Rules

 The SEC approved FINRA Rules 2030 (Engaging in Distribution and Solicitation Activities with Government Entities) and 4580 (Books and Records Requirements for Government Distribution and Solicitation Activities) to establish “pay-to-play” and related rules regulating the activities of member firms that engage in distribution or solicitation activities for compensation with government entities on behalf of investment advisers.
-The rules become effective on August 20, 2017.
+The rules became effective on August 20, 2017.

 FINRA Regulatory Notice 16-40 (October 2016): SEC Approves FINRA “Pay-To-Play” and Related Rules

 Political Contributions and Prohibitions on Municipal Securities Business

 The amendments to MSRB Rule G-37, on political contributions and prohibitions on municipal securities business, and related amendments to MSRB Rules G-8, on books and records, and G-9, on preservation of records, and Forms G-37 and G-37x became effective on August 17, 2016.
 Amended Rule G-37 extends the core standards under Rule G-37 to municipal advisors, their political contributions and the provision of municipal advisory business.
 The amendments are specifically designed to address potential “pay-to-play” practices by municipal advisors consistently with the MSRB's existing regulation of dealers.

 • MSRB Regulatory Notice 2016-06 (February 17, 2016): Amendments to MSRB Rule G-37 on Political Contributions and Prohibitions on Municipal Securities Business and Related Amendments are Deemed Approved Under the Securities Exchange Act of 1934

 Effective August 17, 2016, amendments to Rule G-37 extend the core standards under Rule G-37 to municipal advisors, their political contributions and the provision of municipal advisory business.
 The amendments are designed to address potential “pay-to-play” practices by municipal advisors consistently with the MSRB’s existing regulation of dealers.

 • MSRB Regulatory Notice 2016-18 (August 4, 2016): MSRB Files Amendment to Rule G-37 to Clarify its Application to Contributions before August 17, 2016